[NEWS UPDATE] – As the VU7W activity continues (until June 19th), here’s a few pictures courtesy of Yuris.

-[EARLY HEADS-UP] – With a significant financial support from 26 Japanese HAMs, Yuris will go to VU7 again during June 6-18, 2023.
+[MAY 21] – With a significant financial support from 26 Japanese HAMs, Yuris will go to VU7 again during June 6-18, 2023.
 The focus this time will be on the 6m band, however other bands will also be used.
 QTH this time will be on Minicoy Island, IOTA AS-106.
 All VU7W April QSOs are uploaded to LoTW already.

 [APRIL 28] – Today is the last day of this DXpedition.
 Spiderbeam and the low band vertical were already taken down this morning.
 One vertical antenna is left up and will be used until sunset.